AvaProtocol/ava-sdk-js/WARP.md

 TEST_ENV=test yarn test:select -- "createTask"
 ```

+**Testing Environment Note:**
+When running tests, do not specify TEST_ENV explicitly - the default value `dev` works fine.
+The test environment configuration is handled automatically.

 ### Docker Development Environment
 The project uses Docker Compose to run a local AVS aggregator for testing: